 Assets held for sale relate to land and buildings assets that are available for immediate sale in their present condition subject to terms that are usual and customary for sales of such assets.
 The assets are being actively marketed for a sale at a price that is reasonable in relation to its current fair value.
 The sale is expected to qualify for recognition as a completed sale within one year from the date of classification.
 The table below shows the movement on Assets Held for Sale in 2019/20 with comparative information for 2018/19.

-Assets Held for Sale PCC/G As at 31
+Assets Held for Sale PCC/C As at 31 •

-Assets held for sale 2019 2020 At 31 March 2019 and
+Assets Held for Sale 2019 2020

-£000s £000s 31 March 2020 there
+£000s £000s

-were no assets

-Balance outstanding at start of year 961 0 classified as held for sale.
+Balance outstanding at start of year 961 0

-Assets sold (961) 0 Surc.
+Assets sold (961) 0

 Balance outstanding at end of year 0 0